Evacuating Robots from a Disk Using Face-to-Face Communication: Evacuation Algorithms

-where $h(y)$ (that also depends on the choice of $\chi, \phi$) denotes the time that a robot needs from the moment it finds the exit till it meets the other robot when following the meeting protocol. \end{lemma}
+where $h(y)$ (that also depends on the choice of $\chi$ and $\phi$) denotes the time that a robot needs from the moment it finds the exit until it meets the other robot when following the meeting protocol. \end{lemma}

 \begin{lemma} For every $\chi>0$ and for every $\chi -f(\chi) \leq y \leq \chi$, the distance $h(y)$ that $\RA$ travels from $A$ until finding $\RB$ when following the meeting protocol in Algorithm $\mathcal B(\chi, \phi)$ is